Definition: What is Design Thinking?

 Phase 4: Prototype

-Making the best ideas tangible quickly: paper prototypes, storyboards, click-dummies, role-playing.
+Make the best ideas quickly tangible: paper prototypes, storyboards, click dummies, role-playing.
 Motto: “Build to think, not to ship.”
-A prototype doesn’t have to be perfect – it must make a hypothesis testable.
+A prototype doesn’t have to be perfect—it has to make a hypothesis testable.

 Phase 5: Test